South Brunswick Public Schools: Awards and recognition

 Indian Fields School was recognized by Governor Jim McGreevey in 2003 as one of 25 schools selected statewide for the First Annual Governor's School of Excellence award.

-SBHS was one of 433 schools to be recognized by the CollegeBoard on their 7th Annual AP District Honor Roll.
+South Brunswick High School was one of 433 schools to be recognized by the College Board on their 7th Annual AP District Honor Roll.
 SBHS is also home to the award-winning Viking Marching Band, which swept the 2013 New Jersey state championship to win its seventh state title.

 Schools

-Schools in the district (with 2021-2022 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) are: